zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when a SOCKS request is analyzed.

-   :c: The parent connection of the proxy.
+   :param c: The parent connection of the proxy.

-   :version: The version of SOCKS this message used.
+   :param version: The version of SOCKS this message used.

-   :request_type: The type of the request.
+   :param request_type: The type of the request.

-   :sa: Address that the tunneled traffic should be sent to.
+   :param sa: Address that the tunneled traffic should be sent to.

-   :p: The destination port for the proxied traffic.
+   :param p: The destination port for the proxied traffic.

-   :user: Username given for the SOCKS connection.
+   :param user: Username given for the SOCKS connection.
 This is not yet implemented
          for SOCKSv5.

 .. zeek:id:: socks_reply